ihcsim/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 - `snapshots`: Represents the list of VolumeSnapshot names for which the session is requested.

-And contains the following fields in the `status`:
+The CR `status` contains the following fields:

 - `caCert`: Specifies (Certificate Authority) certificate used to enable TLS (Transport Layer Security) security for gRPC calls made to the snapshot